Climate and Average Weather Year Round in Chiang Rai Thailand

 The average hourly wind speed in Chiang Rai experiences mild seasonal variation over the course of the year.

-The windier part of the year lasts for 5.7 months, from February 21 to August 11, with average wind speeds of more than 3.5 miles per hour.
-The windiest day of the year is June 20, with an average hourly wind speed of 4.1 miles per hour.
+The windier part of the year lasts for 5.7 months, from February 21 to August 12, with average wind speeds of more than 3.5 miles per hour.
+The windiest month of the year in Chiang Rai is June, with an average hourly wind speed of 4.1 miles per hour.

-The calmer time of year lasts for 6.3 months, from August 11 to February 21.
-The calmest day of the year is December 25, with an average hourly wind speed of 2.9 miles per hour.
+The calmer time of year lasts for 6.3 months, from August 12 to February 21.
+The calmest month of the year in Chiang Rai is December, with an average hourly wind speed of 2.9 miles per hour.

 The predominant average hourly wind direction in Chiang Rai varies throughout the year.